Atomwaffenverbotsvertrag UNO 2017

 Reaffirming the conviction that the establishment of the internationally

-recognized nuclear-weapon-free zones on the basis of arrangements freely arrived at
+recognized nuclear-weapon-free zones on the basis of arrangements freely arrived

 among the States of the region concerned enhances global and regional peace and

-security, strengthens the nuclear non-proliferation regime and contributes towards
+security, strengthens the nuclear non-proliferation regime and contributes

 realizing the objective of nuclear disarmament,